 In most respects a conventional ‘war combat’ film featuring a unit attempting to fend off overwhelming enemy forces, A Hill in Korea does have some interesting features.
 It’s a Wessex Films production and as in the much earlier Once a Jolly Swagman, Ian Dalrymple’s production carries a couple of reminders of his documentary roots.
 The film begins and ends with a ‘voice of authority’ voiceover explaining that this unit went out on patrol at a certain time and that there were ‘ten national servicemen’ among the 16 men in the unit.
-The story is set during the retreat of UN forces in late 1950 as the Chinese advance.
+The story is set during the retreat of UN forces during the Korean War in late 1950 as the Chinese advance.

 Although there are two prolonged action sequences, two hills to be defended in fact, much of the interest in this relatively short film is now in the casting, which serves as a commentary on how the British film industry was developing.
 The biggest contemporary name has the smallest part with Michael Caine seemingly having one line in one of his earliest credited appearances.
 The unit is commanded by George Baker as a young Lieutenant who may actually be a national serviceman – it was possible to be commissioned on entry.
 Certainly he has never seen combat before, unlike the ‘regulars’ Harry Andrews as the Sergeant and Stanley Baker as the hard-bitten corporal.
 The rest of the cast are also mainly familiar names, known through theatre and TV as well as film in the 1950s.
 Victor Maddern and Percy Herbert would become well-known character actors while future Hollywood stars Robert Shaw and Stephen Boyd have a few lines each.
 Ronald Lewis, an actor who is not well-known now, has a fairly prominent role as a more middle-class serviceman who plays the one member of the unit who breaks down psychologically – and is not supported by his fellow squaddies.

 One aspect of the film that grated with me was the use of the term ‘Chinks’ to refer to the Chinese troops.
 Every character uses this term and the most loquacious refers to ‘yellow men’.
 The enemy troops are never seen in close-up but only as tiny figures running towards the British positions.
 I’m assuming this racist terminology was meant to be ‘realistic’ in terms of how soldiers referred to the enemy in 1950 when the film was set.
 There is a South Korean soldier attached to the unit and he is played by an English actor, Charles Laurence with heavy make-up.
-I think it must have been a budget issue that meant that this film didn’t attempt to represent Chines and Korean culture in any ‘authentic’ way.
+I think it must have been a budget issue that meant that this film didn’t attempt to represent Chinese and Korean culture in any ‘authentic’ way.
 Hollywood, with bigger budgets and more access to Korean actors and extras does at least give a veneer of authenticity, even if the locations used are in California.
 According to one review I read, this British film was shot in Portugal with American jet fighters purchased for the Portuguese Air Force.
 These were possibly Lockheed T-33 training aircraft, a variant of the Shooting Star fighter-bombers used by the Americans in Korea.